Introduction

 - Groups/persons to notify.

-- Changes rule
+- Changes Types:

-- Related date field.
-For example, cm:modified for any modification in a document.
+- Related date field: For example, cm:modified for any modification in a document.

-Filters :
+Filters

 - Of Type: Entity type, like Raw Material, Finished Product,...